Python-Markdown/markdown/docs/extensions/api.md

 ### Naming an Extension { #naming_an_extension }

-As noted in the [library reference] an instance of an extension can be passed directly to Markdown.
+As noted in the [library reference] an instance of an extension can be passed directly to `markdown.Markdown`.
 In fact, this is the preferred way to use third-party extensions.

 For example: